revoltchat/revolt.chat/posts/month-in-revolt-july-2024.md

 About one year ago, work started to [improve the backend](https://github.com/revoltchat/backend/issues/239) and put it in a more reasonable state.
 This finally came to an end on the 11th of June when the old backend was put out of production.

+In essence, changes were made that:

+-   Decouple the database from the API, allowing us to change the database or the API without breaking one or the other.
+-   Split off API models, allowing developers to easily pull them in under an MIT license.
+-   Start work towards implementing testing throughout the whole projcet.

 Some issues did arise that were promptly fixed with the exception of a non-obvious bug with how user connections were being cleaned up: users started reporting sudden reconnects while server load was nominal, investigation into the issue proceeded as follows:

 -   KeyDB (used as the message broker, a component that handles sending messages to the right places) was identified as not being able to handle the inflated load (more on this later)